iconix/iconix.github.io/_posts/2018-07-13-interpret-attn.md

 ![Quote cell and if-statement cell](/img/posts/rnn-cells-firing.png)

-Karpathy also makes the point that many/most activations are not easily interpretable - meaning you have to manually search for the ones that are.
+Karpathy also makes the point that many/most activations are not easily interpretable - meaning one has to manually search for the ones that are.

 #### Footnotes